codepath/android_guides/Push-Messaging.md

 ## Google Cloud Messaging

+Second approach is the more manual one using GCM.
 Google Cloud Messaging for Android (GCM) is a service that allows you to send data from your server to your users' Android-powered device, and also to receive messages from devices on the same connection.

 A GCM implementation includes a Google-provided connection server, a 3rd-party app server that interacts with the connection server, and a GCM-enabled client app running on an Android device: